 The Inquisit SR Research Plugin enables integration of Inquisit scripts with gaze point and pupil data from SR Research's EyeLink eye trackers.
-The plugin enables gaze-contingent tasks, sending event markers into the gaze point data stream, and recording screen captures from the display computer that are automatically integrated into the SR Research Data Viewer.
+The plugin enables gaze-contingent tasks along with sending rich metadata to the eye tracker to indicate visual events, trial variables, participant responses, and custom event markers.

 The Inquisit SR Research Plugin includes a 30-day free trial that begins when Inquisit is installed.
 After the trial period ends, a license is required to use the plugin.
 Once you purchase a license, you can register it by selecting the "SR Research Registration..." command from Inquisit's Help menu.
 The registration window will appear with instructions for completing the registration.
 If you wish to move the license to a new computer, you can login to your account on millisecond.com and submit a transfer request.